cometbft/cometbft/spec/consensus/proposer-based-timestamp/README.md

 that define whether the timestamp of a block is acceptable, according with the introduced `timely` predicate.

+#### Note on Liveness

+Setting too much conservative (small) synchronous parameters can compromise, possibly in an irreversible way, liveness of consensus.
+This is particularly relevant for the `MSGDELAY` parameter.
+When this end-to-end delay is underestimated or unrealistic, proposed block times can be rejected by all correct nodes.

+In order to prevent networks with bad parameters from halting, the `MSGDELAY` parameter has become adaptive in the implementation.
+This means that the parameter in practice is `MSGDELAY(r)`, where `r` is the consensus round, and `MSGDELAY(r+1) > MSGDELAY(r)`.
+The original `MSGDELAY` is therefore in practice `MSGDELAY(0)`.

+More details and discussion on [issue 2184][issue2184].

 ### Timestamp Validation

 The `timely` predicate is defined as follows.